THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 suffer from chronic malnutrition in zambia

-In Zambia, 80.7% of the population (11,704,700 people) lives in an area that is more than two hours from a surgical facility.
+In Zambia, 80.7% of the population (11,704,700 people) live more than two hours from a surgical facility.
 As a result, many common, easily treatable conditions become fatal, such as obstructed labour, appendicitis, road traffic injuries, burns and falls.

-With only 0.93 anaesthesia providers per 100,000 people compared to 20.7 per 100,000 in the UK, the anaesthesia specialty is under-developed and under-resourced in Zambia.
-THET works with the Ministry of Health and the University of Zambia to deliver the first postgraduate training programme for physician anaesthestists.
+With only 0.93 anaesthesia providers per 100,000 people, compared to 20.7 per 100,000 in the UK, the anaesthesia specialty is under-developed and under-resourced in Zambia.
+THET has been working with the Ministry of Health and the University of Zambia to deliver the first postgraduate training programme for physician anaesthestists.

 in low and middle income countries, as many as